astrohart/xyLOGIX.Queues.Messages/xyLOGIX.Queues.Messages.Models/README.md

 ##### Summary

-Fluent-builder method to mark this message queue item for processing only by those objects who map handlers to a specific message ID.
+Fluent-builder method to mark this `MessageQueueItem` for processing only by those objects who map handlers to a specific message ID.

 ##### Returns